elliottbache/tls_connection_coding_challenge/README.md

 ## Security

 This project is a toy protocol demo/demo.
-The default configuration uses **local, unverified TLS** between client and server to simplify running the sample.
+The default configuration uses **local, mutual TLS (mTLS)** between client and server.

-For production hardening, this repo includes a documented path that enables **mutual TLS (mTLS)**.
+There is also a flag that allows for basic, unverified TLS to simplify running the sample.

 ### Basic TLS vs. mTLS